brangerbriz/emerge2016/bin/README.md

 needs to be pointed towards the master `mongod`.
-The problem is that the master is behind a firewall and cannot be regularly accessed from the internet by the slave `mongod` instance running on the cloud server.
-To solve this we create a reverse-ssh tunnel from the LAN machine (running the master `mongod`) `A` to the cloud server `B`.
+The problem is that the master is behind a firewall and cannot be regularly accessed from the internet by the slave `mongod` instance running on the microsite cloud server.
+To solve this we create a reverse-ssh tunnel from the LAN machine (running the master `mongod`) `A` to the cloud server `B` with `tunnel.sh`.

 Here you can see cloud server `B` cannot access `A` because it is behind a firewall.